aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptx-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to ODS in Android via Java or Online App" h2="Export PPTX file to ODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPTX file to ODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+<h2>Why to Convert</h2>

+Converting a PPTX file to ODS can be beneficial for a variety of reasons.
+ODS is an open-source format, meaning that it is compatible with a wide range of applications and platforms.
+Additionally, ODS files are smaller in size than PPTX files, making them easier to store and share.
+Furthermore, ODS files are more secure than PPTX files, as they are not vulnerable to macro viruses.

+<h2>How Aspose.Total Helps for PPTX to ODS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPTX files to ODS.
+The process is simple and straightforward, and can be completed in two steps.
+First, the PPTX file is exported to HTML using Aspose.Slides for Android via Java.
+Then, Aspose.Cells for Android via Java is used to convert the HTML to ODS.
+This process is quick and efficient, and can be completed in a matter of minutes.
+Aspose.Total for Android via Java is a powerful and reliable tool for converting PPTX files to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}